 Emergencies can come from anywhere at any time.
 Any entity with more than a handful of employees should consider an emergency notification system to be an integral part of its business continuity plans.
 For organizations with employees who work remotely, travel, drive, or operate out of various corporate facilities, it is critical they can be reached across multiple channels instantly.

-Depending on where your organization and all of its facilities and employees are located, there will be varying threats.
+Depending on where your organization, facilities, and employees are located, there will be varying threats.
 The most common threats, however, have the capacity to impact everyone.
 Not surprisingly, IT outages are the most common reason organizations activate their emergency notification plans.
 Here’s how other emergencies rank across organizations:

 Every organization is susceptible to IT and power outages.
 These disruptions can last from seconds to days, causing companies to lose millions of dollars, customer market share, and a good reputation.
 Every area of the business can be affected as processes and operations come to a screeching halt.
-Consumers have become impatient and often won’t tolerate service interruptions.
+The modern consumer has become impatient and won’t tolerate service interruptions.
 The faster a company can disseminate and relay information to its employees about the outage, the quicker the company can come back online or at the very least, take proactive steps towards managing the crisis.
 An emergency alert notification to all employees can help organizations efficiently manage such events.

 Weather-related incidents differ based on location, but all organizations are at risk.
 While your organization can’t prevent a hurricane, tornado, deep freeze, severe weather, or flooding, it can give its employees plenty of warning of impending danger.
 It can provide relevant information about shelter locations, evacuation guidelines, and other safety precautions.
-Once an event occurs, you can use the emergency alert system to instruct your people on steps to get your business back up and running.
+A threat intelligence and monitoring solution can help you quickly identify threats as well as any employees in harm’s way.
+Once you’ve identified a threat, your emergency alert system can help you send instructions about how to stay safe to those impacted or steps to get your business back up and running to critical support staff.

 Fire is another threat every company faces, whether in the form of a wildfire or an internal fire.
 Evacuation routes may be posted in the building but an even more effective protective measure would be to activate the emergency notification system to email, text, call, send push notifications, update intranet and social media sites, and send notifications on custom channels.
 Using software that enables administrators to segment the employees based on their location is helpful in these situations as not every employee may be in harm’s way.
 Only those employees in immediate danger would need to receive such messages.
 After the event, the system can also be used to inform all employees of what happened.

-Cyber threats are emergencies we don’t often immediately think of when we are considering emergency notification systems, yet they are an increasingly ominous threat to any organization.
-Data, particularly customer data, is in high demand.
-Deviants continually seek ways to exploit security weaknesses.
-It is estimated that cyber attacks already cost businesses as much as $400 billion per year and that number is expected to climb to $2 trillion by 2019.
+Cyber threats are emergencies we don’t often immediately think of when considering emergency notification systems, yet they increasingly pose a significant threat to any organization.
+Data—particularly customer data—is in high demand.
+Hackers continually seek ways to exploit security weaknesses to access this information.
+In fact, experts estimate cyber attacks already cost businesses as much as $400 billion per year, and that number is expected to climb to more than $10 trillion annually by 2025.

 Organizations must take these threats seriously and have a plan in place to effectively communicate with employees should an attack occur.
-The company will need to use the emergency notification system to inform employees as well as provide them with the intelligence they need to keep the business running, bring it back online as quickly as possible, and deal with the inevitable public fallout.
+The company will need to use the emergency notification system to inform employees as well as provide them with the intelligence they need to keep the business running, bring systems back online as quickly as possible, and deal with the inevitable public fallout.
 Just as an IT or power outage, cyber threats risk interrupting or even halting business operations.
-Employees must know how to respond, both with consumers, partners, suppliers, and other stakeholders, and with critical business systems.
+Employees must know how to respond, both to consumers, partners, suppliers, and other stakeholders, and to critical business systems.

-Mass communication systems can be used for more than emergencies.
-Any time an organization needs to reach a group or segment of its workforce rapidly and reliably, the system is preferable over lesser options, such as email or phone.
+Modern mass communication systems offer value beyond just emergencies.
+Any time an organization needs to reach a group or segment of its workforce rapidly and reliably, there are significant benefits when using a system designed to ensure messages reach their intended audience instead of relying on just email or phone.

-Business operations, for one, can greatly benefit from a unified communication system.
-An enterprise communication platform is all an organization needs to send secure notifications and efficiently manage employee operations.
+Operations teams, for example, can benefit greatly from a unified communication system.
 Processes such as scheduling shifts and managing field technicians are simplified across all channels.

-Logistics are another good use case for a mass communication system.
+Coordinating multi-faceted logistics is another good use case for a mass communication system.
 Managing fleets, deliveries, and drivers often requires complex, slow manual processes.
-A unified notification platform can be integrated with existing internal systems to efficiently synchronize the many moving parts and expedite service.
+A unified notification platform can be integrated with existing internal systems to synchronize the many moving parts and expedite service efficiently.

-A mass communication system is the ideal tool for any instance where two-way internal communications are beneficial or required.
-By providing a mechanism for the dissemination of information and the feedback of employees from multiple communication channels, organizations can ensure no employee is missed.
-Everyone is on the same page with peace of mind knowing they will receive the information they need when they need it on the channels they use most.
+A mass communication system is ideal for any instance where two-way internal communications are beneficial or required.
+By providing a mechanism to disseminate messages en masse and collect feedback from employees across multiple communication channels, organizations can ensure no critical information or context is missed.
+As a result, employees and leaders alike can rest easy knowing everyone is on the same page and that they will receive the information they need, when they need it, on the channels they use most.

 Every organization is different.
 Your needs and requirements are unique.
 Ask these questions to determine what type of solution you may need: